 I was at a movie theater recently and passed a billboard advertising gift certificates to the surrounding shopping center’s multitude of venues.
 It proclaimed, “Giving is easy!” and went on to describe the many ways one could use such a birthday or holiday gift.
 The assertion got me thinking.
 Is giving really that easy?
 Continue reading “On Charity”

 BY JOHN MONTAGUE John Lennon asked us to “imagine there’s no heaven.”
 In his famous anthem, he envisaged a world that had abandoned religion, nationalism, and capitalism: “Imagine all the people / Living for today … Living life in peace … Sharing all the world.”
-The picture he painted with his lyrics, piano keys, and … Continue reading The Christian Imagination
+The picture he painted with his lyrics, piano keys, and crooning voice has proven so attractive that Rolling Stone recently … Continue reading The Christian Imagination

 BY TIFFANY TSAO